monolive/hdfs-shred/README.md

 ## Operational Modes' workflows
 ### Client
+[Stage 1]
 Check that a valid file has been submitted for Shredding
 Check that HDFS Client and ZooKeeper are available
 Moves the File to /.shred directory in HDFS and creates numbered subdir to track job actions and status

 ### Worker
-Runs every x minutes on all DataNodes
+Designed to run every x minutes on all DataNodes
+[Stage 2]
 Checks for new jobs in HDFS:/.shred
-Generates a leader election via ZK if necessary
+Generates a leader lease via ZK
-Leader collects block file list from Namenode, writes to numbered subdir of HDFS:/.shred for each Datanode worker, i.e HDFS:/.shred/#/DNName/blocklist, updates job status as ready for linux cp, starts polling DN status files for updates
+Leader collects block file list from Namenode, writes to job subdir of HDFS:/.shred for each Datanode worker, i.e HDFS:/.shred/job_guid/worker_IP_shard_list
+[Stage 3]
-Workers linux-find then linux-cp local block files to a ext4:/.shred folder on the same partition, to maintain pointer to physical blocks once HDFS file is 'deleted', then update status in HDFS:/.shred/#/DNName/status file
+Workers linux-find then linux-cp local block files to a ext4:/.shred folder on the same partition, to maintain pointer to physical blocks once HDFS file is 'deleted', then update status in job store
+[Stage 4]
+Generates a leader lease via ZK
 When all blockfiles are marked as copied, leader deletes the file from HDFS, updates job status
-Workers then update status of their job in HDFS:/.shred/#/DNName/status as ready for shredding
+then update status of the job in HDFS:/.shred/#/DNName/status as ready for shredding

 ### Shredder
 Intended to be scheudled out-of-hours as shredding is resource intensive
+[Stage 5]
 Checks for files ready for shredding and uses linux shred command to securely delete them
-Finally updates HDFS:/.shred/#/DNName/status with shredded status
+[Stage 6]
+Checks that all shards were shredded and closes the job

 ## Features
 * Managed via central config file.
 * Logs all activity to Syslog.
 * Uses HDFS dir to track global job state of deletion and shredding actions.
-* [TODO]Uses Linux cp pointer to maintain disk block ownership after HDFS delete
+* Uses Linux cp pointer to maintain disk block ownership after HDFS delete
 * Uses hadoop fsck to get file blocks.
 * Uses HDFScli module to interact with HDFS where possible.
 * Uses Kazoo module to interact with ZooKeeper for distributed task cordination
-* [TODO]Uses Linux shred command to destroy disk blocks.
+* Uses Linux shred command to destroy disk blocks.
-* [TODO]Integrates easily with Cron for scheduling
+* [In Progress]Integrates with Cron for scheduling
 * [In Progress] Extensive testing